-Located in the vibrant Arts District of downtown Dallas, Texas, the Dallas Museum of Art (DMA), founded in 1903, ranks among the leading art institutions in the country and is distinguished by its innovative exhibitions, groundbreaking educational programs, and global collection.
+Located in the vibrant Arts District of downtown Dallas, Texas, the Dallas Museum of Art (DMA), founded in 1903, is among the 10 largest art museums in the country and is distinguished by its innovative exhibitions, groundbreaking educational programs, and global collection.
 In 1984 the DMA moved to its current location, the 370,000-square-foot Edward Larrabee Barnes–designed building, as the first arts organization in the Dallas Arts District.
-The Museum’s global collection contains over 22,000 works of art spanning 5,000 years of human creativity.
+The Museum’s global collection contains over 24,000 works of art spanning 5,000 years of human creativity.
 The growing collection includes one of the most important museum holdings of modern and contemporary art in the U.S., as well as strong holdings of the arts of the ancient Americas, Africa, and South Asia, and in European and American painting, sculpture and decorative arts.

 The DMA acts as a catalyst for community activity and a showcase for the performing arts, engaging people of all ages and backgrounds with a diverse spectrum of programs.
 This includes a monthly Late Night, when the Museum is open until midnight, Second Thursday with a Twist, which highlights the Museum’s collection through activities and performances with a pop culture theme; Arts & Letters Live, a literary and performing arts series for all ages that features award-winning authors and performers of regional, national, and international acclaim; access programs for visitors with special needs; and a range of lectures, concerts, literary readings, and dramatic and dance presentations.